• Skip to primary navigation

 • Hershey’s Egg Candies – You can also use Cadbury Mini Eggs, jelly beans, a peanut butter cup, M&M eggs, or any other type of Easter candy that you’d prefer.

-bite taken out of easter sugar cookie cup
+overhead shot of easter sugar cookie cups ingredients

 How to Make Easter Sugar Cookie Cups